saifkhan179/MyRepo/Building-Infra-with-terraform-modules.md

 unzip compute.zip
 ```

-- After uzipping, you should see a `compute` folder in terraformModules.
+- After uzipping, you should see an `instance` folder in terraformModules.

+ta50

-- Now we need to update the main.tf file to provision a compute instance.
-Add the below code snippet to the file.
+- Now we need to update the `main.tf` file to provision a compute instance.
+Add the below code snippet to the file and **Save** it.

 ```
 module "instance" {